The Cheeger Inequality and Coboundary Expansion: Beyond Constant Coefficients: Introduction

 It is tempting to hope that the problem highlighted in the example would be solved if we would require all the restriction maps $\res_{e\to v}$ ($v\in X(0)$, $e\in X(1)$) to be injective.
-However, we show that this is still not the case in Example~\ref{EX:locally-constant-bad-cbe}.
+However, we show that this is still not the case in the more sophisticated Example~\ref{EX:locally-constant-bad-cbe}.